-The Best Tablets for Seniors in 2018: Our Picks
+The Best Tablet for Seniors in 2020: Our Picks

 If you plan on primarily using your tablet for print media such as books, magazines, or news, the Kindle Fire 8 is the ideal tablet.
 It corners the market on incredible eReader functionality while also offering the versatility to play games, movies, or browse the internet when you want to take a break from your favorite novel.